xfolch/vending-machine/README.md

 - **Package-private access**

     This design decision restricts the access to the implementation classes.
-Only the factories are public and are the single entry point where to get implementation instances
+Only the factories are public and are the single entry point where to get domain implementations

 ## Execution